mikebots/mikes-db/README.md

     });
     client.connect() //connects to the client.
 A connection is needed to be able to use the set,fetch and get function
     ```
-What we just did here was make a new mongo client and connect it to be able to use the key functions.
+<p>What we just did here was make a new mongo client and connect it to be able to use the key functions.</p>
 ======
 # [Client.connect()](https://github.com/mikebots/mikes-db/blob/main/src/classes/MongoClient.ts)
 Lets talk about what this does